Global Entry: What is it and is it Worth it for Travelers?

 Ultimately, it’s hard to say with any real certainty whether or not Global Entry will benefit individuals travelers.
 This being a personal finance site, I do have to say that it seems unlikely that the program will directly save you any money in the long run.
 On the other hand, there is definitely something to be said about the stress reduction and time-saving element that comes with the program.

 If Global Entry on its own cost $100, I’d be inclined to say “skip it,” but with the inclusion of TSA Pre✓, the offering is a steal as it benefits both international and domestic travelers.
 The ability to get through security and customs with minimal waits and without having to go through the whole rigamarole that is airport security procedures make this one travel luxury that I’ll get far more benefit out of than most others.
-That’s why my wife and I are both excited to have Global Entry status and look forward to taking advantage of it many times in the next few years.
+That’s why my wife and I are both happy to have Global Entry status and look forward to taking advantage of it many times in the next few years.

 Also published on Medium.